This article is gonna be a bit more science-y than my usual fare.

 The great thing is that this or any brand of Magnesium Oil isn’t gonna break the bank.
 This one clocks in at under $20 for a 6 month supply.

 Another good brand is made by Pure Vitality Minerals, and the magnesium is sourced directly from the USA.
-It’s even a little less expensive than the Dead Sea brand.
+It’s even a little less costly than the Dead Sea brand.

 Each of these brands has a money-back guarantee.
 Try one and see if it helps with your hair loss – you’ve got nothing to lose!